nikhilgautam96/pw_java_backend_2023/feb_20/notes/Abstraction.md

 # Abstraction :-
-- The process of displaying/exposing only the essential details by hiding the irrelevant details.
+- The process of displaying/exposing only the essential details by ignoring the irrelevant background details.

 ## Abstract Keyword :-
 - In Java applications, if we want to declare a method without body then we must